Ikaw ang Lahat sa Akin

-Premise
+Synopsis

-Nea Cruz Fontanilla (Claudine Barretto) and Jasmin Cruz Fontanilla (Bea Alonzo) are sisters, although they haven't seen each other since Nea was five years old and Nea's father Larry (Noni Buencamino) abandoned both her and her mother Elena (Jaclyn Jose) to live with the rich yet cruel Yolanda (Carmi Martin).
+Nea Cruz Fontanilla (Claudine Barretto) and Jasmin Cruz Fontanilla (Bea Alonzo) are sisters, although they haven't seen each other since Nea was five years old and Nea's father Larry (Noni Buencamino) abandoned both her and her mother Elena (Jaclyn Jose) to live with the rich, cruel Yolanda (Carmi Martin).

 Years after their traumatic separation, Nea and Jasmin's paths cross again.
-Raised in above-average circumstances by Larry and Yolanda along with her stepsister Hazel (Shaina Magdayao), Jasmin is the resident shy girl in school and the target of pranks by Oliver Ynares (John Lloyd Cruz), the mischievous younger son of the prominent Ynares clan.
+Raised in above-average circumstances by Larry and Yolanda, along with her stepsister Hazel (Shaina Magdayao), Jasmin is a shy girl in school and the target of pranks by Oliver Ynares (John Lloyd Cruz), the mischievous younger son of the prominent Ynares clan.

-As an old-money family, Ynares patriarch Roden (Tirso Cruz III) and matriarch Susana (Hilda Koronel) have given up on the unruly Oliver, setting their hopes instead on the bright, intelligent Ivan (Diether Ocampo) to fulfill their dreams of having a politician in the family.
-But unknown to Ivan's family - and his beautiful, rich, and devoted girlfriend Karri Medrano (Angelika Dela Cruz) - Ivan has a dark secret that he kept hidden from those he loves, which now threatens to destroy the life he has carefully built.
+As an old-money family, Ynares patriarch Roden (Tirso Cruz III) and matriarch Susana (Hilda Koronel) have given up on Oliver, setting their hopes instead on the intelligent Ivan (Diether Ocampo) to fulfill their dreams of a politician in the family.
+Unknown to Ivan's family - and his beautiful, rich, and devoted girlfriend Karri Medrano (Angelika Dela Cruz) - Ivan has a dark secret that he kept hidden from those he loves, which now threatens to destroy the life he has built.

-While Jasmin and Oliver's imperfect lives are about to take an interesting turn, an unexpected change comes from Nea, who is now dead-set on destroying the life of her estranged father.
+While Jasmin and Oliver's lives are about to take an interesting turn, an unexpected change comes from Nea, who is now dead-set on destroying the life of her estranged father.

-On the same day that Nea's mother dies, Nea is picked by a strange man who drugs and takes advantage of her.
-She later finds out it was Ivan Ynares.
+On the same day that Nea's mother dies, Nea is picked by a strange man who drugs who takes advantage of her.
+She later learns it was Ivan Ynares.
 Jasmin and Oliver break up due to Nea's rape allegations and also because Oliver thinks Jasmin was cheating on him with her childhood friend.

 Nea goes to court, but before it starts she is bombed by Roden's men.
 Susana leaves the house and breaks up with Roden when she finds out Roden was cheating on her with Yolanda.
 In response, Roden vowed to take his revenge on the Fontenellier family.